-This is a public domain open source java script implement about BTC wallet.
+This is a public domain open source java script implement.
 It is concept-simple and less user operation error possibility.

 The "wallet" tab is in fact a deterministic way to generate a private key based on your input about the email and password which is not necessary to be a true email and password (you can arbitrarily to fake an email and the password); it is just easier for a user to memorize an email and password than to memorize the private key directly.
 However, if you keep your private key safe, say, on a paper and input that private key in usage such as sign or new a transaction, this "wallet" tab is not necessary.